Algarve-Tourist.com

 Faro makes an enjoyable, if slightly alternative, holiday destination.
 The city is ideal for an authentic Portuguese experience rather than a conventional beach holiday.

 Faro offers history and culture, along with a varied selection of cafés, restaurants and bars.
 As a major city, the nightlife is vibrant and tends to cater to Portuguese patrons rather than foreign tourists.
-By day, Faro has an unhurried ambience, but by night it transforms into a buzzing social hub.v
+By day, Faro has an unhurried ambience, but by night it transforms into a buzzing social hub.

 Insight: Faro has no beaches within walking distance of the city centre; a bus (to the Praia de Faro) or ferry (Praia Da Ilha Deserta) is required.
 Consequently, Faro is not a destination for a beach-focused holiday.

 Faro is a strategic base for exploring the Algarve by public transport.
 Tavira is only 40 minutes by train to the east, Vilamoura is 30 minutes by bus to the west, and even Lagos, at the westernmost edge of the Algarve, can be reached by a direct train.
+This central location is often the reason I stay here, and I would highly recommend it if you want a holiday exploring the Algarve, particularly in the spring or autumn months when the weather is pleasantly warm.

 Visitors considering a holiday to Faro should note that this is a major residential city, not a manicured resort town.
 Some sections of the city are dilapidated (though perfectly safe) and, unfortunately, are on the main bus route into the city, which can give a poor first impression.
 This perception invariably changes once the historic centre and harbour are discovered!